 - Finally, stir through all the chocolate chips and Smarties.

 - Scoop cookie dough and roll into smooth balls using your hands.
-Place on prepared trays, leaving room for them to flatten as they bake.
+Place on baking sheet, leaving room for them to flatten as they bake.

 How to store them